PROJECT-KORE-LLC/SomniaScheds/README.md

-# 🌙 SOMNIASCHEDS // THE DIGITAL SANCTUARY
+# 🌙 SOMNIASCHEDS
+**Atrium of the Somniaverse**

+This district of the Somniaverse is still forming

 **Less bloat.
 More focus.
 Absolute sovereignty.**